This drop down section is a miscellaneous potpourris of general background info that is relevant to this site and may be of interest to some viewers.

 The Canadian Civil Defence Museum has an extensive collection of links to a wide variety of Cold War Videos.
 Worth perusing.

-A “Battle of the Bands” – Cold War Foes – This is a collection of military, nationalist and generally ‘inspiring’ and ‘patriotic’ music from the Cold War (friends and foes alike).
+‘Battle of the Bands’ – This is a collection of military, nationalist and generally ‘inspiring’ and ‘patriotic’ music from the Cold War (friends and foes alike).
 Early on in the 2000s , while surfing the internet I came across a wonderful website with a vast collection of Soviet/Russian military and nationalist music with a capability to be downloaded.
 It is dramatic, exciting stuff and inspired me to search for more such music from other nations.
-I have assembled what I think is a representative collection of various pieces from both sides of the ‘Iron Curtain’ that I was intending be transcribed on a CD and possibly sold in the bunker’s gift shop (after sorting out copyright issues of course).
-Unfortunately (from a fundraising POV it never happened.
+I have assembled what I think is a representative collection of various pieces from both sides of the ‘Iron Curtain.
+Some years ago I was intending this collection be assenmbled on a CD and possibly sold in the bunker’s gift shop (after sorting out copyright issues of course).
+Unfortunately (from a fundraising POV it never happened (probably too militaristic for the staff).
 In any case I believe that the selections that follow are in the public domain, but if anyone has any problems with that let me know and I will immediately remove the piece in question.

 The “Internationale” by Billy Bragg- the marching song of the international socialist/communist movement.
 Listen carefully to the words…very emotional!